cpmech/gosl/io/README.md

 # Gosl. io.
 Input/output, read/write files, and print commands

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxio.html).

 This subpackage helps with reading and writing files, printing nice formatted messages (with colours), and parsing strings.